Vheissu/acf-country-field/README.md

-Country Field for Advanced Custom Fields v4+
+Country Field for Advanced Custom Fields v4
 =================

-A country, city and state field for Advanced Custom Fields v4+
+A country, city and state field for Advanced Custom Fields v4.

+## A note on V5/Pro support
+I am currently working on a newer version which will work with ACF v5.
+Please be patient, it will be out shortly.

 ## Installation
 1. Extract the plugin contents into your wp-content/plugins directory